 Here is a copy of his “award” he shows in his video.

 The top section is a copy of the Nobel award to the UN IPCC.
 The bottom section to Steve Running says:

 “For contributing the the Award of the Nobel Peace Prize for 2007 to the IPCC.”

 If Steve Running received any part of this Nobel Peace Prize then his name would appear in the top section of this image.
 The bottom section is a “Thank you” note, not a Nobel Peace Prize.

 However, as of August 5, 2014, neither the University of Montana nor Steve Running has made this correction in Steve Running’s resume nor announced their error to the press.
 (See my article about this in the Daily Inter Lake on September 19, 2014.)

 Important information about Nobel Prizes

 A Nobel Peace Prize has nothing to do with scientific expertise or accomplishment.
-It is about “Peace” not science.
-Noted recipients of the Nobel Peace Prize include:
+Here are noted recipients of the Nobel Peace Prize:

 - Barack Obama (2009),